Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 The > character was removed from the tsv file, and the replace_fasta_header.pl script was run.

 We also noted the following:
 1. Odontostomatida - In the EukRibo dataset, the group is in SAL (no further group specified).
 But in Adl et al, we see that Odontostomatida are placed within Armophorea.
-In our phylogenies, the group falls within Litostomatea (we havent computed bootstrap support for it though).
+In our phylogenies, the group falls within Litostomatea.
 2. Kiitrichidae - In the EukRibo dataset, this group is also in an unspecified position in SAL.
-In Adl et al. the group is placed in Spirotrichea (which is also consistent with our phylogenies).
+In Adl et al. the group is placed in Spirotrichea.

 ## Make files for the constraint groups

-We constrained our tree according to the reference tree from Rajter and Dunthorn 2021 (http://dx.doi.org/10.3897/mbmg.5.69602).
-We made a file called constraint.tree with a newick tree of the main groups.
+Constrain the trees according to the reference tree from Rajter and Dunthorn 2021 (http://dx.doi.org/10.3897/mbmg.5.69602).
+Make a file with a newick tree of the main groups (constraint.tree).

 Make one file for each major group to output all taxa to constrain: